-More About subaru
+More About Subaru

-Sales went down due to funding and support but soon resolved by launching another car named the 360 in 1958.
+Sales went down due to funding and support but were soon resolved by launching another car named the 360 in 1958.
 It was also called the ladybird due to its bug inspired shape.
 It became very popular and remained in production for almost 12 years.
 Based on the same platform as the 360, Subaru launched its first truck named the Sambar minitruck.
-It was offered in a compact size which was practical for Japan’s crowded and narrow streets.
-Soon the Sambar light van was also launched which was a compact van for both commercial and private use.
+It was offered in a compact size, which was practical for Japan’s crowded and narrow streets.
+Soon the Sambar light van was also launched, which was a compact van for both commercial and private use.

-The first vehicle to use drive technology was launched by the name of 1000.
-Some hint of this technology is still used in current models which is a front-wheel-drive system mated to a horizontally placed engine.
+The first vehicle to use front wheel drive technology was launched by the name of 1000.
+Some part of this technology is still used in current models, which is a front-wheel-drive system mated to a horizontally placed engine.
 Subaru always focused on the fun to drive and practical use of cars.
 They also made the world’s first electronically controlled continuously variable transmission.

-Their motorsport carrier was on the peak by the 90s, they were the first Japanese manufacturer to win the Manufacturers' title at the World Rally Championship for three consecutive years.
-The Subaru brand continued to grow with the addition of performance-focused, practical wagon and sporty cars.
-The Impreza became one of the top names when it comes to world rally series.
-The car was known for its durability on rough rally stages which in return gave the Subaru an image of durable and robust car manufacturing brand.
+Their motorsport carrier was at the peak by the 90s.
+They were the first Japanese manufacturer to win the Manufacturers' title at the World Rally Championship for three consecutive years.
+The Subaru brand continued to grow with the addition of performance-focused, practical wagon, and sporty cars.
+The Impreza became one of the top names when it comes to the world rally series.
+The car was known for its durability on rough rally stages, which in return gave the Subaru an image of a durable and robust car manufacturing brand.

 In a recent interview, Subaru Carline Planning Manager confirmed that there will be more powertrain options available for different needs or per customer demand.
 He also confirmed that turbochargers will play an important role in providing more powertrain options.
-So it is safe to say that people planning for Subaru in the future will be getting a lot more offered from the Japanese manufacturing giant.
-Buyers will still have options of all-wheel-drive, safety improvements and rugged go-anywhere SUV segments.
-Along with the reputation of the brand which is to provide unbreakable vehicles Subaru will also be looking into the past mistakes as well as great decisions to plan the future.
+So it is safe to say that people planning for Subaru in the future will be getting a lot more from the Japanese manufacturing giant.
+Buyers will still have options of all-wheel-drive, safety improvements, and rugged go-anywhere SUV segments.
+Along with the reputation of the brand which is to provide unbreakable vehicles, Subaru will also be looking into past mistakes as well as great decisions to plan the future.